Comments from visiting guests

 Thank you so much for your hospitality and for your leadership when you locked me up last week.
 I enjoyed every second and minute!
 Let me congratulate you for your impressive achievement!
 You miraculously discovered this incredible place in the middle of nowhere.
 I would not have expected that something like this - definitely worthwhile to be preserved as part of America's cultural heritage - would still exist.
 Respect!

 Last week I was incarcerated there for three days.
-That jail is the real thing; in 108 years of operation NO ONE escaped the jail.
+That jail is the real thing.
 The place is hard core, seriously real.
 And the experience of being locked in that steel and concrete cell surpasses any fantasy hands down.
 Still thinking about my experience.
 Absolutely loved it!!!

 I wanted to write to thank you for the superb experience at the jail last week.
 My three days there far exceeded my expectations.
 In particular, I loved the interaction with the other prisoners, and I loved the yard time.
 Well, actually, there wasn’t anything about the experience that I didn’t love, except for the restraint chair and that horrid episode of the Andy Griffith Show.
 (Granted, I know I brought that on myself, but it was nonetheless my least favorite 22 minutes of my incarceration.)
 You have done a spectacular job with your restoration, and I feel fortunate to have been able to experience the jail firsthand.
 Additionally, I appreciated how clean the entire facility was.
 You’re doing a great job with the jail, and I hope you have continued success in the future.
-(Note from the jailer: This inmate was made to watch the Andy Griffith Show as a result of his disrespect to the officer.
-He called me "Barney Fife" and I didn't like it; so I decided to teach him a lesson.)
+(Note from the jailer: This inmate was made to watch the Andy Griffith Show as a result of his disrespect to the officer.)

 Thank you again for a fantastic time!!!
 I enjoyed it more than I thought I would and am anxious to visit again.